Comcast internet outages reported across Chicago area

 People took to Twitter to post about the outages, many of which appeared to kick in around 7 a.m. as thousands of people prepared to start their work from home.

-More than 50,000 Comcast Xfiniti outages were reported Tuesday morning across the country, according to the website Downdetector.
+More than 50,000 Comcast Xfinity outages were reported Tuesday morning across the country, according to the website Downdetector.

+By 8:30 a.m., many people across the country reported that their internet service had returned.

 Late Monday, another wave of Comcast internet outages were reported in the San Francisco Bay area.